AlvaroErd/MarvelSuperHeroes/Readme.md

 - Custom theme with colors, spacing, shapes, etc to match with the Marvel universe
 - Custom dimens, shapes, spacings and colors related to Material Theme
 - Entry and exit animations of each view and some components
 - Long texts have a displacement animation so that they can be read in full without having to go into detail
+- A library to show the error capture in logcat inside the app, only for develop pourposes
+- A bunch of composables as a private repository

 ## Others 👾

-- Not relevant to the user but the home screen is built with Jetpack Compose and the detail screen with classic XML view and some components with Jetpack Compose
+- Fully build in jetpack compose
-- Custom mappers between Data and Domain
+- Custom mappers between RemoteModel, CacheModel and DomainModel
 - Different mocks to show the preview with jetpack
 - Custom Loading with a lottie animation
 - Custom Error message
 - Design with accessibility in mind (every item has a content description and great contrast)
 - The texts change depending on whether they are singular or plural elements
 - The date has been parsed to a cleaner and more readable format
 - Invokes a function that converts both marvel api keys and gives you the hash without you having to calculate it
 - Follow the Gitflow methodology to create branches, push, merge, etc.
+- The app has differents names and icons depend on the build variant.
+(Debug = DEBUG Marvel SuperHeroes with the logo in orange and Release = Marvel SuperHeroes with the logo in red)
+- The app shows when you lost internet and when you recover it.
+- The models are parcelable

 ## Known bugs to fix 😅

-- The api call makes too many requests and exceeds the set limit
+- ~~The api call makes too many requests and exceeds the set limit~~ (Fixed)
-- No message is displayed when that limit is exceeded
-- The splash screen is only compatible with android 12 onwards
+- ~~The splash screen is only compatible with android 12 onwards~~ (Fixed)
-- Gaussian blur of the background image in the main view is only supported on android 12 onwards
+- ~~Gaussian blur of the background image in the main view is only supported on android 12 onwards~~ (Fixed)
-- The searchbar does not filter by name
+- ~~The searchbar does not filter by name~~ (Fixed)
-- Not checked layout on very small screen sizes
-- Maybe when there are more than 999 elements in the icons of the main view it will cut
+- ~~Maybe when there are more than 999 elements in the icons of the main view it will cut~~ (Fixed)
-- There is too slow a reload between Loading and UI display in the home screen
+- ~~There is too slow a reload between Loading and UI display in the home screen~~ (Fixed)
-- Every time you travel back from the detail view, the view is reloaded.
-(Problem with Paging 3 and rememberSaveables)
+- ~~Every time you travel back from the detail view, the view is reloaded.
+(Problem with Paging 3 andrememberSaveables)~~ (Fixed)
-- No text is selectable and could be interesting for the user
+- ~~No text is selectable and could be interesting for the user~~ (Fixed)
-- Detail view comics are not an infinite list
+- ~~Detail view comics are not an infinite list~~ (Fixed)
-- You can't zoom in on the images
+- ~~You can't zoom in on the images~~ (Fixed)
-- The link to the wiki of each superhero in most cases takes you to a url where the character does not exist since they have not created a record for it
-- Does not support horizontal orientation
+- Does not support horizontal orientation (In consideration)

 ## License ⚖️